kam89/final-project-coinspace/README.md

 The project is started from 30 November 2022 until 12 Dec 2022, presented on 12 Dec 2022.

 In short, which mean this project is presentable but not really in a very final stage.
 It can be better if more time is spent.
+But I learnt a lot from this project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)